SuleimanKarimEddin/go_microservices/readme.md

 ### Step 2: Run the Application

-Run in the terminal `docker network create store` then Run the command `make compose` to start the application.
+Run in the terminal `docker network create store` then Run the command `make run` to start the application.
 This will spin up the necessary containers and start the services.
 That's it!
 You should now have the application up and running.

 ### Accessing the Application